Welcome to the Governors' section!

-All members of the Governing Body sit on at least one of the three main committees which meet twice a term.
+All members of the Governing Body sit on at least one of the two main committees which meet twice a term.
 These are:

 1. Finance, Premises & Personnel.
 This Committee monitors all school spending to ensure good financial management.
 It sets budgets for the year and oversees any capital spend projects.